uhoefel/coordinates/README.md

 Requirements
 ============
-Coordinates is designed to work with Java 15+.
-It needs preview-features enabled.
+Coordinates is designed to work with Java 17+.
+It needs preview-features enabled for Java 15+.